youtype/boto3_stubs_docs/mypy_boto3_sagemaker/client.md

 ### create_algorithm

-Create a machine learning algorithm that you can use in Amazon SageMaker and list in the AWS Marketplace.
+Create a machine learning algorithm that you can use in Amazon SageMaker and list in the Amazon Web Services Marketplace.

 Type annotations for `boto3.client("sagemaker").create_algorithm` method.